ereiskind/nolcat/docs/source/roadmap.rst

 ==================================================
 * Clean up CSS file
 * Create CSS class for flashed messages
+* Use FSU Libraries wordmark to create a link to FSU Libraries homepage

 Iteration 7: Interact with Host File System
 ============================================